What Happened On This Day July 17 In F1 History?

 Bianchi was also the grandson of Mauro Bianchi, who competed in GT racing during the 1960s and three non-championship Formula One Grands Prix in 1961.
 He was also the grandnephew of Lucien Bianchi, who competed in 19 Formula One Grands Prix between 1959 and 1968 and won the 1968 24 Hours of Le Mans before dying during Le Mans testing the following year.

-F1 Driver Birthday’s 17 July
+F1 Driver Birthdays 17 July

-17 July 1912Erwin Erich Bauer
+17 July 1912Erwin Bauer (d.
+1958)

 Seen in: